 In fact, Sapa and Bac Ha are now quite touristy.
 However, we can trek to Ta Van village where is dominated by Giay people.
 We pass Lao Chai village on the way and lunch could be in Lao Chai, Ta Van, or wherever we want.
 The children will go together with you along the way.
 We stay O/N in a stilt house of Giay.

 Day 7: Sapa – Luc Yen – Vu Linh. ~180 km, ~6 h.

 We start from Ta Van village and take a motorcycle taxi ride to Sapa, then drive to Luc Yen.
-Ride to Vu Linh in about 2 hours around the lake on small road lined by palm trees and scenic mountain views.
+Ride to Vu Linh in about 2 hours around the lake on a small road lined with palm trees and scenic mountain views.
 It will be dark already.
 Honestly, the welcome is exceptional and we hope you will not be too much tired.